Cassidy (Overwatch)

-Cole Cassidy is a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person shooter, and the resulting franchise.
+Cole Cassidy is a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person hero shooter, and the resulting franchise.
 Originally named Jesse McCree after a developer at Blizzard, the character's name was changed in 2021 after the developer was fired for alleged inappropriate behavior at the company.

 Conception and development

 Logann's concept defined several of Cassidy's aspects, such as his cybernetic arm.

 The character's original concept was designed by Chris Metzen as a cyborg cowboy considered for the original StarCraft, "Prospector Logann".
 Years later, Blizzard concept artists Arnold Tsang and Peter Lee refined the design for a then-planned StarCraft game.
 While the project itself was cancelled, after Overwatchs development team took a liking to the design's combination of science fiction and gunslinger archetypes, it was recycled for a new character in the game.
 In their eyes the design had everything they wanted in a playable character : a strong personality, unique visual style, and memorable pop culture themes.

 According to lead writer Michael Chu, they wanted to give the character "the perfect cowboy name", and referencing separate lists of first and last names they were unable to find a combination they felt that fit.
 One of the developers suggested "Jesse McCree", after a then-Blizzard developer.
 The team liked it, and the developer signed over the rights for his name to the team for use.
 The name was used for the character until 2021, when in July of that year a lawsuit was filed by California's Department of Fair Employment against Activision Blizzard related to workplace misconduct and discrimination against female employees.
 Among the employees involved was McCree, who was fired due to the alleged behavior.
 In the weeks that followed, during broadcasts of the Overwatch League eSports gameplay, announcers opted to use "the cowboy" instead of "McCree" when calling matches.
 Blizzard confirmed in late August 2021 that they would rename McCree "to something that better represents what Overwatch stands for", changing it to Cole Cassidy.